 We have a big family.
 Landon has seven sisters and he’s the only boy.
 It’s safe to say that he had quite a few advocates while all of this was going on.
 More than that, there was also the community that we have in our Detroit Lakes home.

 You could really feel the wagons circle all around us.
 They came with meals.
-They took care of our house and yard, and kept our heat going all winter long.
+They took care of our house and yard and kept us going all winter long.
 When Landon finally came out of the coma, we brought him home.
 We arrived to find candles and luminaries lined up on both sides all along our driveway.
 Our community was taking us in.

 These moments gave us the strength to keep going, but the hopeful portions could be few and far between.
-My husband and I had to relearn how to take care of our baby, the difference was that now our baby was six feet tall.
+My husband and I had to relearn how to take care of our baby, but now our baby was 6 feet tall.